sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 6. **Post-maintenance cordon check** – Confirms whether the node is still cordoned.
 7. **Uncordon if needed** – Runs `kubectl uncordon` when the previous check reports that the node remains unschedulable.

-Each command task has explicit `failed_when` rules so that unexpected return codes surface immediately.
+Each Kubernetes interaction relies on the `community.kubernetes` collection instead of shelling out to `kubectl`, improving idempotence and error reporting.

 > **Delegation note:** RKE2 worker nodes do not ship with `kubectl` or a KUBECONFIG.
-The playbook therefore
+The helper task
-> delegates every Kubernetes command to a control-plane host within the same cluster whenever the current
+> (`tasks/common/select_kubectl_delegate.yml`) now copies the kubeconfig from the first healthy
+> control-plane host to the Ansible controller so that `community.kubernetes` modules can communicate
-> target lacks the tooling.
+> with the API locally.
 This keeps the maintenance workflow functional across all node types while
 > preserving the node-specific scheduling logic.

 ## Extending the workflow